alifgufron/r-chive/README.md

     - **Live Console Logging**: When run in an interactive terminal, all log output is streamed to the console in real-time with color-coding for readability (Errors in red, success in green, etc.).
     - **Monitor Mode** (`LOG_VERBOSE=yes`): View real-time transfer progress in the per-host log, perfect for `tail -f`.
 - **Flexible Email Reports**: Choose between a concise summary report or a summary with a detailed log file as an attachment.
 The attached log is always clean, even in monitor mode.
+- **Flexible Disk Usage Reporting**: Optionally include the total size of each backup job in the email report.
+This can be disabled for performance on very large filesystems.
+- **Selectable `du` Tool**: Choose between the standard `du` command or a faster alternative like `gdu` for disk usage calculation.
 - **Start Notification Emails**: Sends an email notification when a backup process for a host begins, providing immediate confirmation that the job has started.
 - **Improved Error Reporting**: Robustly captures and logs the specific `stderr` output from critical commands (`rsync`, `tar`, `cp`), ensuring no error goes unnoticed.
 Failed jobs include an actionable error message in the global log and email body.
 - **Parallel Backups**: Executes backups for all jobs on a single host concurrently, significantly reducing total backup time.